Crispy Pan-Seared Duck Breast

 Method

-1. Using a sharp knife, score the duck skin in a crosshatch pattern, cutting through the fat layer but not into the meat itself.
-Space the cuts about 1cm apart to maximize fat rendering and create an even, crispy surface.
+1. Using a sharp knife, score the duck skin in a crosshatch pattern, cutting through the fat layer but not into the meat.
+The cuts should be evenly spaced about 1cm apart.
+This step is critical — it creates channels for fat to escape during cooking, preventing the skin from tightening and trapping fat underneath.
+Without proper scoring, the fat layer remains thick and rubbery instead of crisp.

 Season and Temper

-1. Season both sides of the duck breasts generously with 10g salt, 5g pepper, and 3g five-spice powder if using.
-Let the duck sit at room temperature for 30 minutes to ensure even cooking.
+1. Season both sides with salt, pepper, and five-spice if using.
+Let the duck sit at room temperature for 30 minutes.
+This reduces the temperature gap between the surface and the center, allowing more even cooking and preventing the exterior from overcooking before the interior reaches target doneness.

 Start in a Cold Pan